U-Pick Strawberry CALL before coming 843-559-0988

 Small CSA Shares

-$27.50/week -sized to feed two adults and two small children with average vegetable consumption habits of non-vegetarian families.
+$35/week - feeds two adults and two children with average vegetable consumption habits of non-vegetarian families.

 Large CSA Share